Skip to the content.

 }

 Output can also be specified using return statement.
-In that case, we can omit parameter name returns (uint).
+In that case, we can omit parameter name returns (uint256).

 Multiple return types are possible with return (v0, v1, ..., vn).